webda2l/symfony-docs/serializer/custom_normalizer.rst

         public function getSupportedTypes(?string $format): array
         {
             return [
-                'object' => null,             // Doesn't support any classes or interfaces '*' => false,                 // Supports any other types, but the result is not cacheable MyCustomClass::class => true, // Supports MyCustomClass and result is cacheable ];
+                'object' => null,             // doesn't support any classes or interfaces '*' => false,                 // supports any other types, but the decision is not cacheable MyCustomClass::class => true, // supports MyCustomClass and decision is cacheable ];
         }
     }